-|George Brown College||Career Development Practitioner Field Placements||This program provides field placement opportunities for students in the Career Development Practitioner programs at George Brown College.
-Field placements within TDSB sites provide post-secondary students who are considering a career in their specialized area, an opportunity to gain direct experience in understanding the learning strategies employed in classrooms.
-Field placement students collaborate with TDSB staff to enhance their understanding of curriculum; to plan and implement activities for students; and to foster positive relationships with students, staff and parents.
+|Seneca College||Library and Information Technician Field Placements||This program provides field placement opportunities for post-secondary students in Library and Information Technician programs.
+Field placements within TDSB sites provide post-secondary students who are considering a career in their specialized area, an opportunity to gain direct experience in understanding the learning strategies employed in schools.
+Field placement students collaborate with TDSB staff to enhance their understanding of curriculum and information/resource needs; to plan and implement activities for students; and to foster positive relationships with students, staff and parents.
 These placements satisfy post-secondary course requirements for field placement experience. |

-|Mabinty Sylla||LANYANA: West African Drumming and Dance||An immersive dance and drumming workshop for students to learn West African culture.
+|Mabinty Sylla||LANYANA: West African Drumming and Dance||An immersive dance and drumming workshop delivered in-person or through video-conferencing, for students of all ages to learn West African culture through the Arts.
 The history, origins of dance and music and how they are used in the different ceremonies are all part of this workshop delivered by experienced African facilitators.
 In the dance workshop, students learn traditional dances and movements, body language, expressions and how to listen and respond to each other and the music.
 In the enhanced drum workshop, students learn proper technique, different music patterns as well as develop teamwork, co-operation and communication skills.
-This workshop is offered in French. |
+This workshop can be offered in French or English. |

 |Sheridan College||Child and Youth Care (CYC) Field Placements||This program provides field placement opportunities for students in Child and Youth Care post-secondary programs.
 Field placements within TDSB sites provide post-secondary students who are considering a career in their specialized area, an opportunity to gain direct experience in understanding the learning strategies employed in classrooms.
 Field placement students collaborate with TDSB staff to enhance their understanding of curriculum; to plan and implement activities for students; and to foster positive relationships with students, staff and parents.
 These placements satisfy post-secondary course requirements for field placement experience.